 For the heating needs of the house, Paul have has been divided it into a number of zones based on their usage and functionality.

-Paul has also used the Vera Lite to program a number of scenes using timed events along with motion and temperature sensors to control the heating in the zones.
+Paul has also used the Vera to program a number of scenes using timed events along with motion and temperature sensors to control the heating in the zones.

 Since heat rises in a home, one of the first places Paul attacked was the attic.
 He installed an Aeotec Multisensor to provide light & temperature level along with motion sensing so he could balance the heating in comparison to the rest of the house.

-An Everspring ST814 Temperature and Humidity sensor is also fitted in the hallway to provide additional sensor feedback to cut his heating bill even further.
+A Z-Wave Temperature and Humidity sensor is also fitted in the hallway to provide additional sensor feedback to cut his heating bill even further.